-We were appointed administrators under our former brand, Smith & Williamson.
+We were appointed Joint Administrators under our former brand, Smith & Williamson.

 This website provides Clients and Creditors with important information and will be updated when additional information becomes available regarding the Special Administration of Reyker.